rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 32534e5a5890 docker.io/arm64v8/nextcloud:latest apache2-foregroun...
 12 seconds ago Up 12 seconds ago          nextcloud
 ```

-From there, you should be able to Point your browser to your server IP address (eg. http://10.1.1.160), and see Nextcloud up and running.
+From there, you should be able to point your browser to your server IP address (eg. http://10.1.1.160), and see Nextcloud up and running.

 ## Conclusion